 Pack Snacks — like twice as many as you think

 You’ve probably heard this before, but snacking is big part of living on the MV World Odyssey.
 Snacks are life!!!
 You will want to eat a lot more snacks than you think because you will probably get sick of the ship food.
 I know people who packed what they thought was a semester’s worth of snacks, but they finished them before our first port n Japan.
-Pack lots because you can always share or give them away if you have too many!
+Pack lots of snacks because you can always share or give them away if you have too many!
 Also the snacks on the ship are expensive and get repetitive after a while.

 Get creative with the dining hall